richstokes/ZeroConfigDLNA/README.md

 # ZeroConfigDLNA
 Run one command, serve media to your TV!

 Clone/download this repo and run:
 `python app.py`

+(By default it will serve media from the current directory)

-Or, if you want to serve files from another directory: `python app.py -d ~/Downloads`
+If you want to serve files from another directory, use the `-d` flag, e.g:
+`python app.py -d ~/Downloads`

 This project uses features from the Python standard library.
 No other packages/setup is required to run.